prabhakar267/aware/README.md

 ## Using Bulletin Board data
 The data received by the platform can be used for a lot of purposes.
 Some being:
  + Giving a pictorial representation of data reinforced on the 3D map of Delhi, showing the areas with most concerns for picking up trends.
- + Showing the "greenest" route between 2 places as opposed to "shortest" or "fastest" as suggested by Google Maps
+ + Showing the "greenest" route between 2 places as opposed to "shortest" or "fastest" as suggested by Google Maps.

 ## Screenshots
 <img src="/Screenshot/bulettin-show-posts.png" width="200px" />